-There wasn’t much that he couldn’t do with a football and his ability to strike the ball on the volley was up there with t he likes of Zinedine Zidane.
-Over the course of his time at Manchester United he won 11 Premier League titles, 3 FA Cups, 2 League Cups and 2 Champions League titles.
+There wasn’t much that he couldn’t do with a football and his ability to strike the ball on the volley was up there with the very best to have played the game.
+Over the course of his time at Manchester United he won 11 Premier League titles, three FA Cups, two League Cups, and two Champions League titles.

 What they said…